Xylopyrographer/LiteLED/README.md

 #### Returns:

-The colour of the LED at position `num` in the strip in `rgb_t` format.
+The colour of the LED at position `num` in the strip.

+Type is `rgb_t`.

-If the strip is of RGBW type, the method returns only the LED R, G, and B values.
+If the strip is of RGBW type, the method returns only the R, G, and B values.
 The W value is not available.

 #### Notes:

+1. The method returns the colour value for LED `num` from its internal buffer.
+If the buffer has not yet been sent to the strip using `show()` or a method that calls `show()`, the colour of the LED may not match the returned value.

-If an error occurs, a message is sent to the serial port via the esp32 `log_e` facility and the method returns R, G, and B values set to `0`.
+1. If an error occurs, a message is sent to the serial port via the esp32 `log_e` facility and the method returns R, G, and B values set to `0`.

 ## _
 #### `getPixelC( num )`